 Go to this page for important information about the upcoming elections.
+Find the Fall 2016 election calendar.
 Check out this new feature from the Secretary of State's office to find your individual ballot.
 Click BALLOT INFORMATION

 The request must include the voter's name, address of registration, date of birth, Social Security number, the mailing address, the reason the person is unable to vote in person and, most important, the voter's signature as it appears on the rolls.